Akielnotion/Akielnotion/README.md

 - 👋 Hi, I’m @Akielnotion
 - 👀 I’m interested in collaboration and capacity building
-- 🌱 I’m currently learning how to write books with
+- 🌱 I’m currently learning how to write books with R bookdown.
-- 💞️ I’m looking to collaborate on writing book
+- 💞️ I’m looking to collaborate on writing book wars,blockchain, architecture.
 - 📫 How to reach me mt.ararat2@gmail.com

 <!---